-The Income and Expenditure Account shows the council's actual financial performance for the year, measured in terms of the resources consumed and generated over the last twelve months.
-However, the authority is required to raise council tax on a different accounting basis, the main differences being:
+The Income and Expenditure Account shows the Council's actual financial performance for the year, measured in terms of the resources consumed and generated over the last twelve months.
+However, the Council is required to raise Council Tax on a different accounting basis, the main differences being:

-- Capital expenditure is accounted for as it is financed, rather than when the fixed assets are consumed. - The payment of a share of housing capital receipts to the Government scores as a loss in the Income and Expenditure Account, but is met from the usable capital receipts balance rather than council tax. - Retirement benefits are charged as amounts become payable to pension funds and pensioners, rather than as future benefits are earned.
+- Capital expenditure is accounted for as it is financed, rather than when the fixed assets are consumed. - The payment of a share of housing capital receipts to the Government scores as a loss in the Income and Expenditure Account, but is met from the usable capital receipts balance rather than Council Tax. - Retirement benefits are charged as amounts become payable to pension funds and pensioners, rather than as future benefits are earned.

-The General fund Balance compares the council's spending against the council tax that is raised for the year, taking into account the use of reserves built up in the past and contribution to reserves earmarked for future expenditure.
+The General Fund Balance compares the Council's spending against the Council Tax that is raised for the year, taking into account the use of reserves built up in the past and contribution to reserves earmarked for future expenditure.